-Business activity within a branch may commence after the branch has been entered in the commercial register of the National Court Register (KRS).

-A foreign business which sets up a branch is required to appoint a person at the branch authorised to represent the foreign business.
-The foreign business must also:
+Business activity within a branch may commence after the branch is entered in the commercial register of the National Court Register (KRS).
+A foreign undertaking which sets up a branch is required to appoint a person at the branch authorized to represent the foreign undertaking.
+The foreign undertaking must also:

-- Use, with reference to the branch, the original name of the foreign business together with the name of the business's legal form translated into Polish, adding the words "branch in Poland" (oddział w Polsce). - Keep separate accounts for the branch in the Polish language in accordance with accounting regulations. - Report any changes in the factual and legal situation to the minister for the economy, e.g. when liquidation of the foreign business has been opened or the business has lost the right to conduct business activity.
+- Operate the branch under the original name of the foreign undertaking together with the name of its legal form translated into Polish, adding the words "branch in Poland" (oddział w Polsce). - Keep separate accounts for the branch, in Polish, in accordance with accounting regulations, as well as tax records required by Polish tax law. - Report any relevant changes in the factual and legal situation to the minister for economy, e.g. if the foreign undertaking enters liquidation or loses the right to do business.

-The provisions of the Commercial Companies Code pertaining to liquidation of a limited-liability company apply accordingly to the liquidation of a branch of a foreign business.
+The provisions of the Commercial Companies Code pertaining to liquidation of a limited-liability company apply accordingly to the liquidation of a branch of a foreign undertaking.

-A foreign business which runs a branch is subject to income tax in Poland with respect to the income obtained in the territory of Poland, unless the relevant tax treaty provides otherwise.
+A foreign undertaking operating a branch in Poland is subject to income tax in Poland with respect to income obtained in Poland, unless the relevant tax treaty provides otherwise.